 Commissions and other costs associated with an investment transaction, including legal expenses, are included in the cost basis of purchases and deducted from the proceeds of sales.
 The Company makes certain acquisitions on the secondary market which involves making deposits to escrow accounts until certain conditions are met including the underlying private company's right of first refusal.
-If the underlying private company does not exercise its right to first refusal and all other conditions are met, then the funds in the escrow account are delivered to the seller and the account is closed.
-These transactions are reflected on the Statement of Assets and Liabilities as Escrow deposits.
-At December 31, 2011, the Company had \$0 in Escrow deposits.
+At that point escrow is closed and the Company's acquisitions are effective.
+These transactions are reflected on the Statements of Assets and Liabilities as Escrow deposits.
+At June 30, 2011, the Company had \$172,995 in Escrow deposits.